+The only legal way to videos from Shutterstock is by paying.
 The best way to download Shutterstock videos without a watermark is by purchasing the FLEX25 subscription plan.
 For between $42–$69/month, you get 3 video clips per month without a watermark.
 Another way is stock footage subscriptions costing $8.35–$37.80/video.

 |5 videos||$189 ($37.80/video)||$99 ($19.80/video)||$79 ($15.80/video)|

 |Flex25||$69 ($23.00/video)||$49 ($16.33/video)||$42 ($14.00/video)|